Skip to content

 Community Liaison Administrator

 Kia Ora.
-I am an American who has been calling New Zealand home for the last 14 years.
+I am an American who has been calling New Zealand home for the last 15 years.
 I am from a very large family and have always felt it is important to speak up when I see a need.
 I have a passion for work in the “for purpose” sector and have been involved in charities for the better part of a decade now.
 My primary focus for work has been the performing arts sector as I have been involved with the Nelson Fringe Festival since it started in 2015 and I currently sit on the charitable trust that governs the festival.

-I live in Upper Moutere with my husband and our 5 year old son, a dog, cats and chickens.
+I live in Upper Moutere with my husband and our 6 year old son, a dog, cat and chickens.
 Working for Life Linc has brought me immense satisfaction as I focus on building relationships with our stakeholders and community groups and expanding our social media reach.
 Taking care of our mental well-being is very important to me as I discovered after having my son and experiencing post-partum depression.
 Getting counselling has made an immense difference in my life and I support the mahi of removing barriers to access care.
 My hope is for anyone searching for help to find it easily.

 Life Linc Board